jonathansick/sitelle_notes/README.md

 Bureau: Can detect IMF variations from line strengths in NIR.
 Yes...
 (Is this the Conroy method?)

 Barmby: What pop synth codes do we use?
 Ultimately we need to compare them

+## Stellar Systems in the Nearby Universe (Pat Côté)

+There is a bird named SITELLA: we *can* do absorption line work.

+Scaling relations of galaxies: Tully fisher; Faber Jackson.
+Guzman 1993: extend into low mass galaxies.
+Modern state of the art is ATLAS3D (Cappellari 2012).
+Extending this to even lower mass: fundamental manifolds, etc. (Zaritsky 2006; log sigma - log M/L). **The hardest thing to measure with dwarf galaxies is velocity dispersion**.

+What can SITELLE do (compared to A3D and CALIFA):

+- Better site than
+- Field of View
+- Spatial resolution
+- Flexible spectral resolution

+NGVS (ugri survey of Virgo with MegaCam) could be a great parent data set to being planning a SITELLE kinematic followup.
+Key driver of NGVS is the luminosity and mass function (e.g. the missing satellites problem; need a richer dataset than the local group).
+317 previously undetected Virgo galaxies!
+MacArthur 2013 is working on an automatic detection code working on CANFAR.

+MacArthur 2013: SExtractor finds *a lot* of sources.
+The trick is to find Virgo galaxies against a background.
+Membership probability based on scaling relations, photometric redshifts, comparison against background fields, residual images after modelling light profiles. **Another great discriminant would be velocities**.

+NGVS is finding lots of galaxies for which we need LOS velocities.
+Adding these would be great to understand the kinematics of Virgo.
+Focus on H beta either in absorption or emission to find a velocity (the line will always be there).
+A very narrow bandpass will help reduce noise in the SITELLE observations.

+Also lots of ultra compact dwarfs (UCDs) or globular clusters.
+SITELLE could cover an enormous number of these.

+Peng 2013: radius vs velocity dispersion.
+May show break between galaxy and cluster potential.
+Cool stuff!

+Noyola 2008: intermediate mass BHs in globular clusters.
+Good case for SV.